The party that would have allowed a debt default thinks Senate Majority Leader Chuck Schumer shouldn't have been so 'partisan' about it.

 On Thursday, the Senate voted 61-38 to invoke cloture and permit a vote on the temporary compromise, raising the cap by $480 billion.
 With that small increase, Congress will likely be faced with another debt crisis by December.

-Romney did even vote for cloture on the bill or final passage.
+Romney did not even vote for cloture on the bill or final passage.

 Other Republicans who attacked Schumer's comments voted to advance the bill but then voted against its passage.
 Indeed, not a single Senate Republican backed the actual legislation, which passed 50-48.